 Steps for first year students:

-1. To be eligible to apply for Scholar status, University of Windsor applicants must complete the following two steps:
+1. To apply for Scholar status, University of Windsor applicants must complete the following steps:

 - complete the three required training modules at Health and Safety.
 Please select the option for "Requred Training for Students on Unpaid Placements," and complete all three modules.